Guardians vs. Rangers Player Props Betting Odds

 |0

-- Steven Kwan has 94 hits with 21 doubles, two triples, two home runs and 39 walks.
-He has driven in 27 runs with 13 stolen bases.
+- Josh Naylor has 92 hits with 19 doubles, 12 home runs and 21 walks.
+He has driven in 66 runs with five stolen bases.

 |Opponent